 4. Add tare to 8 cups piping hot vegetable stock.
 Alternately, add 1/4 cup tare for every 2 cups stock.
 Taste and adjust saltiness.

-5. To serve, pour 2-1/4 cups broth into each bowl.
+5. To serve, pour hot broth into each bowl.
 Divide noodles between bowls.
+Swish noodles around to ensure they loose in the broth.
 Finish with an extra drizzle of sesame oil, olive oil, or a small pat of butter.
 Top with your choice of toppings.

 It also works to panfry tofu, but unless you have a well seasoned cast iron or a non-stick, you risk the tofu sticking and not forming a delectable crispy skin.